 What was the debacle between Living Marxism and the British Independent Television News?

 In 1992, U. K. newspapers broke the story of Serbian run concentration camps.
 Radovan Karadžić denied that such horrible events had occurred at the camps and offered journalists to come visit.
 Both ITV and Channel 4 decided to do it.
 They sent journalists Penny Marshall and Ian Williams and their video reports provided the iconic image of prisoner Fikret Alić behind barbed wire.
 The magazine Living Marxism published an article by Thomas Deichmann entitled “The Picture That Fooled the World”, alleging that “Marshall and Williams had constructed misleading reports centred on the image of Alic by virtue of camera angles and editing” (see part 1 below).
 The ITN sued for libel and won.

-This history is told in additional detail in the two papers “Atrocity, memory, photography: imaging the concentration camps of Bosnia – the case of ITN versus Living Marxism” (part 1 and 2) by David Campbell published in Journal of Human Rights in 2002.
+This history is told in additional detail in the two papers “Atrocity, memory, photography: imaging the concentration camps of Bosnia – the case of ITN versus Living Marxism” (part 1 (cache) and part 2 (cache)) by David Campbell published in Journal of Human Rights in 2002.

 What is the modern face of Srebrenica genocide denial?